srishtiprasadmanit12/Data-Structure-Algorithm/Binary Search/README.md

 I find this question a good one , where we find 1st & last occurence both in a single question my making function. https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/description/

+## std::lower_bound AND std::upper_bound

+**std::lower_bound** :  Finds the first position in the range where an element can be inserted without violating the order.
+It returns an iterator pointing to the first element that is not less than (i.e., greater than or equal to) the given value.

+**std::upper_bound** : Finds the last position in the range where an element can be inserted without violating the order.
+It returns an iterator pointing to the first element that is greater than the given value.